 Udaipur City Palace

 The royal Mewar family contributed one museum inside the palace to the public which carried the history of Udaipur behind this palace.
 This palace is run by the Mewar Trust and inside the palace complex, there are two luxurious and heritage hotels, which are known as Fateh Prakash Palace hotel and Shiv Niwas Palace hotel.
-Tourists those stayed on those hotels can visit the City Palace in free of cost.
+Tourists those stayed at those hotels can visit the City Palace in free of cost.
 There are some crafts and souvenir shop also to visit.
 You can even enjoy the beauty of Lake Pichola and the Lake Palace (Luxurious Hotel) view from the palace complex.
 Many luxurious and royal wedding parties do arrange in those hotels and the City Palace complex.

 Udaipur City views from inside the City Palace